SeanChromech/MS51-SDCC-CMake/README.md

   5. Ignore the warnings that are internal to the SDK/BSP.
 Blame Nuvoton...
   6. Ignore "Unable to resolve configuration with compilerPath"...
 This is because VSCode doesn't fully support SDCC.
 See https://github.com/microsoft/vscode-cpptools/issues/7146#issue-828247985 .
   7. You should now have a .bin and .ihx file in the build folder.
      - Protip!
-Check out the .map file if you're curious about the memory layout.
+Check out the .map and .mem files if you're curious about the memory layout.
+8051s are quite different from ARMs.
   8. You can flash the .bin file directly in VSCode by running "CMake: Install".

 Good luck!